Corporate Plan2022–23

 Our ICT capability

-It is vitally important that the AEC operate robust and fit-for-purpose IT platforms.
-A modernised electoral management system will greatly improve our capacity to deal with security risks.
-Among these challenges, we must enhance our ability to detect, prevent and respond to external interference in Australia’s elections.
+AEC ICT systems are regularly reviewed to ensure they meet business needs.
+It is essential that we operate robust and fit-for-purpose IT platforms.
+A modernised electoral management system will greatly improve our capacity to deal with the dynamic security risk environment, including our ability to detect, prevent and respond to external interference in Australia’s elections.

 Polling place technology

-The Australian Government allocated $24.4 million to the AEC over four years from 2020–21 to expand technology in polling places and to improve services to Australian voters during federal election events.
+The Australian Government allocated $24.4 million to the AEC over four years from 2020–21 to expand technology in polling places and improve services to Australian voters during federal election events.
+This includes funding to expand the use of Electronic Certified Lists and develop a digital Officer-In-Charge Return, due for pilot implementation at the 2024/2025 federal election.

-Electronic Certified Lists (ECL) are portable devices – currently laptops – and are used at all mobile and pre-poll voting centres, as well as selected high-volume polling locations on election day.
+Electronic Certified Lists are portable devices, currently laptops, used at all mobile and pre-poll voting centres, as well as selected high-volume polling locations on voting day.

-This investment will enfranchise voters, help prevent multiple voting and enhance election coordination.
-In addition, the funding supports the development and delivery of a digital Officer-in-Charge Return, improving polling place management and communications.
+This investment will enfranchise voters, help prevent multiple voting and enhance the voter’s experience.
+In addition, the new digital Officer-In-Charge Return pilot will improve polling place management and communications, allowing for centralised visibility and back-end efficiencies.

 AEC Command Centre

 A breakdown in public trust endangers electoral integrity.
-Everyone involved in the safe delivery of elections must be committed to reducing the footprint of disinformation.
+Everyone involved in the safe delivery of elections must be committed to reducing the footprint and impact of disinformation.

-The risks of inaction are serious.
-Consequences could be an erosion of public confidence in our governing institutions, and the potential to disenfranchise electors.
+The possible consequences of inaction are serious, including an erosion of public confidence in our governing institutions, and the potential to disenfranchise electors.

-In an evolving electoral context, threats range from influencing voters before casting their vote, to interfering with the mechanics of the voting process and the systems that support election delivery.
+In an evolving electoral context (including referendums), threats range from potentially influencing voters before they cast their vote to interfering with the mechanics of the voting process.
 The possible outcome could be a compromise in our ability to effectively conduct an election with a trusted result.

 Our cooperation